 Community members in Cure Violence program try to defuse disputes before they escalate By Zolan Kanno-Youngs (@KannoYoungs) Wall Street Journal October 2, 2017 They have prior criminal records but now aim to resolve neighborhood conflicts before they turn violent.
 They walk neighborhood streets on a daily basis and use their connections to resolve disputes before … Continue reading ‘Interrupters’ Help Reduce Violence in New York City

 As part of an ongoing evaluation of the Cure Violence strategy, researchers found the program was potentially associated with less support for the use of violence and greater confidence in police.
-In a series of neighborhood surveys, young men in areas with Cure Violence programs were less likely to use violence to settle personal disputes and more likely to rely on law enforcement.
+In a series of neighborhood surveys, young men in areas with Cure Violence programs were less likely to use violence to settle personal disputes … Continue reading Repairing Trust

 This chapter describes tools for researchers to address the tasks of problem definition, measurement, causal processes, and generalization.
 We begin with an extended example of developing practice-based evidence in community-based youth justice organizations in New York City.